 PHYSICAL EDUCATION - PHED 1338 - CONCEPTS OF PHYSICAL FITNESS.
 Three hours credit.
-Concepts and use of selected physiological variables of fitness, individual testing and consultation, and the organization of sports and fitness programs.
-Students will learn necessary skills needed to organize, plan, and implement a complete physical fitness program.
-This course will not satisfy the one-hour activity core course requirement.
+This course is designed to familiarize students with knowledge, understanding, and values of health-related fitness and its influence on the quality of life emphasizing the development and implementation of fitness programs.
+(This course will not satisfy the one-hour activity core course requirement.)
 Three class hours each week.

 PHYSICAL EDUCATION - PHED 1346 - DRUG USE AND ABUSE.
 Three hours credit.
-Study of the use and abuse of drugs in today's society.
-Emphasizes the physiological, sociological, and psychological factors.
-Explores problems of decision-making, emotional health, lifestyle choices and prevention.
+Study of the use, misuse, and abuse of drugs and other harmful substances in today's society.
+Physiological, sociological, and psychological factors will be emphasized.
 (This course will not satisfy the one hour activity core course requirement.)
 Three lecture hours each week.

-PHYSICAL EDUCATION - PHED 2101 - EXERCISE AND JOGGING II.
+PHYSICAL EDUCATION - PHED 2101 - EXERCISE AND CONDITIONING II.
 One hour credit.
 Instruction and participation in physical and recreational activities.
 (Physical Fitness and Sport majors may have the option of eight credits.)
 This course is designed to utilize various aerobic exercise equipment and facilities that will raise the student's cardiovascular fitness level.
 The workouts will include warm-ups, aerobic exercise bouts, cool-downs and heart rate assessments.
 Three class hours each week.
 Prerequisite: PHED 1101.
 Lab fee.